cornernote/yii2-dashboard/docs/layouts.md

 # Layouts

 A layout defines a set of Regions in which Panels can be placed.
 In addition it allows the user to enter custom options into the dashboard form when updating the dashboard.

 ## Layout Class

 The layout class allows you to define regions where panels can be rendered.

-It also extends `yii\base\Model`, allowing you to define custom settings which will be available for the user to configure the layout via a form when creating new dashboards.
+It extends `yii\base\Model`, allowing you to define custom settings which will be available for the user to configure the layout via a form when updating the dashboard.

 Place the following code into `app/dashboard/layouts/ExampleLayout.php`: